Matt Mitchell (basketball): College career

 On November 20, 2017, in his fourth collegiate game, Mitchell scored a career-high 31 points, 26 of which came in the second half, in a 94–63 win over Eastern Illinois.
 He shot 7-of-11 from three-point range and scored the most points for a San Diego State freshman since Evan Burns in 2003.
 As a freshman, Mitchell averaged 10.5 points and four rebounds per game.
 On December 22, 2018, he scored a sophomore season-high 22 points, shooting 9-of-12 from the field, in a 90–81 victory over BYU.
 As a sophomore, Mitchell averaged 10.3 points and 4.1 rebounds per game.
 During the season, he gained about 20 pounds.
 In the offseason, he cut down his weight by improving his diet and spending more time in the gym.
 On February 1, 2020, Mitchell scored a junior season-high 28 points, including 24 in the second half, in an 80–68 win over Utah State.
 As a junior, he averaged 12.2 points and 4.8 rebounds per game, helping San Diego State achieve a 30–2 record.
 Mitchell earned first-team and second-team All-Mountain West honors in the coaches and media polls, respectively.
 On April 26, he declared for the 2020 NBA draft while maintaining his college eligibility.
 Mitchell announced he was withdrawing from the draft on August 1.
 On December 18, he scored a career-high 35 points in a 72–62 loss to BYU.

 At the close of his senior season, Mitchell was named Mountain West Player of the Year.
 He averaged 15.4 points, 5.6 rebounds and 2.0 assists per game.
 Mitchell declared for the 2021 NBA draft and hired an agent.

 Professional career

 After going undrafted in the 2021 NBA draft, Mitchell signed with the San Antonio Spurs for Summer League.
 On August 2, 2021, Mitchell signed with SIG Strasbourg of the LNB Pro A.

+On July 6, 2023, Mitchell signed with Beşiktaş of the Turkish Basketbol Süper Ligi (BSL).

+On June 27, 2024, Mitchell signed a two-year (1+1) contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+On July 11, 2025, he was released from the Lithuanian club.

+On July 14, 2025, he signed with Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).